 Rudan leads the Marketing team at Shortcut.
 She has spent the last decade working in strategic partnership and marketing roles in the NYC tech startup world.
 Before Shortcut, she was the Head of Marketing at Kinnek, a B2B marketplace that helps small businesses move their purchasing processes online.
 Rudan holds an MBA from the University of Oxford.

-Connor is the Chief Revenue Officer (CRO) at Clubhouse helping the build Sales, Customer Success, Customer Support and Operations teams.
+Connor is the Chief Revenue Officer (CRO) at Shortcut helping the build Sales, Customer Success, Customer Support and Operations teams.
 He's responsible for hiring the key players, setting processes and defining goals so that the go-to-market teams can do what they do best - drive the company forward every day.
-Before Clubhouse, Connor served as the CRO of Clearbit, leading the GTM teams.
+Before Shortcut, Connor served as the CRO of Clearbit, leading the GTM teams.

 Sarah Guo is a partner at Greylock, working with founders to productize disruptive ideas, get advantaged distribution, and build dominant businesses.
 She led Greylock’s investments in Cleo, Shortcut, Demisto (Acquired by Palo Alto Networks), Sqreen and Utmost , and is on the board of Cleo, Shortcut, Sqreen, Obsidian and Utmost.
 Prior to Greylock, Sarah was at Goldman Sachs, where she invested in growth-stage technology startups such as Dropbox, and advised pre-IPO technology companies such as Workday.
 She has four degrees from the Wharton School and the University of Pennsylvania.
 She is part of Linkedin’s Next Wave and the Forbes’ 30 Under 30.